MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/customize-controlled-folders.md

 - [Microsoft Defender for Endpoint](https://go.microsoft.com/fwlink/p/?linkid=2154037)
 - [Microsoft 365 Defender](https://go.microsoft.com/fwlink/?linkid=2118804)

+> [!TIP]
->Want to experience Defender for Endpoint?
+> Want to experience Defender for Endpoint?
 [Sign up for a free trial.](https://www.microsoft.com/microsoft-365/windows/microsoft-defender-atp?ocid=docs-wdatp-assignaccess-abovefoldlink)

 Controlled folder access helps you protect valuable data from malicious apps and threats, such as ransomware.
 Controlled folder access is supported on Windows Server 2019 and Windows 10 clients.
 This article describes how to customize controlled folder access capabilities, and includes the following sections:

 - [Protect additional folders](#protect-additional-folders)
 - [Add apps that should be allowed to access protected folders](#allow-specific-apps-to-make-changes-to-controlled-folders)